wolfi-dev/wolfictl/docs/cmd/wolfictl_advisory_create.md

 If the --no-prompt flag is specified, then the command will fail if any required fields are missing.

+It's possible to create advisories for multiple packages and/or vulnerabilities at once by using a comma-separated list of package names and vulnerabilities.
+This is available for both the CLI flags and the interactive prompt fields.

 This command also performs a follow-up operation to discover aliases for the newly created advisory and any other advisories for the same package.